rappleit/routourist-old/README.md

 [Try Routourist Now!](https://routourist.onrender.com)

+(Please wait a while for it to load)

 ## Features
 - 🗺️ Enter a starting location and destination(s), choose your preferred mode of transportation, and Routourist will generate a route through every location!
 - 📊 Statistics on the amount of carbon emissions generated from your route, with comparisons to the carbon emissions generated when other modes of transport are selected